 Harassment/Discrimination

+Computation of Days

+All time limits consist of school days except the following days shall not be counted for the purpose of determining time limits referred to in this policy:

+Any days designated as holidays, professional meeting days, national, state, or local disaster days, calamity days, or mourning days; and

+Any days during the school term when school is closed.

 Retaliation Prohibited

 No one shall retaliate against an employee or student because s/he submits a grievance, assists or participates in an investigation, proceeding, or hearing regarding the charge of harassment/discrimination of an individual or because s/he has opposed language or conduct that violates this policy.